Lisbon Portugal Guide For First Timers – Tours You Should Take

 We had enjoyed a Bifana sandwich (pork sandwich) at a location recommended by our Alfama Tour guide, so it was interesting to try it again at another place on this tapas tour.

-The Bifana came on a very thick, hearty bread accompanies by chips and sangria.
+The Bifana came on a very thick, hearty bread accompanied by chips and sangria.
 The combination was very complimentary.

 We were given some sauces to put on our sandwich as it is plain otherwise.